Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

 Fresh octopus salad: Autumn octopus is at its best.
 Served cold with olive oil, lemon, and capers (€8-12)

-Njeguški steak: The hearty national dish (stuffed with pršut and cheese) feels appropriate as temperatures cool
+Njeguški steak: The hearty national dish (stuffed with pršut and cheese) feels made for cooling temperatures

 New-season olive oil: October means fresh-pressed oil.
 Drizzle it on bread.
 Taste the difference from the bottled stuff